Who Makes Cabelas Polar Cap Coolers: TOP Full Guide 2023

 Total Design

 The first thing you want to understand about superior coolers is that they tend to have thick walls and a severe silicone or rubber seal on the lid.
-Premium coolers are heavier and bulky than inexpensive coolers.
+Premium coolers are heavier and more bulky than inexpensive coolers.

-The thick walls provide insulation, which keeps the cold in and out the hot.
+The thick walls provide insulation, which keeps the cold in and out of the hot.
 The seals prevent small air leaks, making a big impact over a few days.

 The Cabela’s Polar Cap Equalizer Cooler employs a freezer-grade gasket seal.
 Sturdy rubberized T-handle latches seal the lid tight and comprise built-in jar openers.